What is a USDA loan?

 FHA Loans are insured by the Federal Housing Administration.
-Since FHA Loans are insured by the government, a down payment of only 3.5% is required.
-FHA loans are a popular loan option for first time home buyers who have not have the savings for a 20% down payment.
+Since they are insured by the government, a down payment of only 3.5% is required.
+They are a popular loan option for first time home buyers who have not have the savings for a 20% down payment.

-FHA loans are a great option for first time home buyer or those how have had credit challenges in the past.
-Typically lower or middle income borrowers who have not saved the 20% down payment required by a conventional loan benefit from FHA Loan’s low down payment of 3.5% to qualify.
+FHA loans are a great option for first time home buyers or those how have had credit challenges in the past.
+Typically lower or middle-income borrowers who have not saved the 20% down payment required by a conventional loan benefit from FHA Loan’s low down payment of 3.5% to qualify.

-- A FHA Loan are a used most often by first time home buyers who have not saved enough for the 20% down payment required by Conventional Loans.
+- An FHA Loan is used most often by first time home buyers who have not saved enough for the 20% down payment required by Conventional Loans.

 - FHA Loans requires a down payment of 3.5%.